 - Delinquent fee $91.25 (30 days after expiration)

 The minimum requirement for each renewal period is 50 hours of continuing education, including 2 hours of Infection Control, 2 hours of California Dental Law, and Basic Life Support.
-Dental licensees renewing for the first time are exempt from this requirement, see Business and Professions Code Section 1017.
+Dental licensees renewing for the first time are exempt from this requirement, see California Code of Regulations Section 1017.
 You may verify a Continuing Education Provider by visiting our License Verification web page.

 Click here for Duplicate renewal notice.